sunseekker1/cas-fee-project-2/README.md

 $ npm start
 REST API is listening at localhost:8080
 ```
+Make sure you have installed mongodb on your local machine
+Make sure you have uncommented the connection string for local mongodb in config.js

 To test the REST API you can import the postman collection "/rest-api/_backup/postman-api/collection.json" into your postman app
 You have to choose "Basic Auth" and authenticate with user admin/admin